evkx/evkx.github.io/content/models/lexus/rz/rz_300e/_index.md

 The Lexus RZ 300e lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 5 modes:

-- Normal: Balanced steering and throttle.
-- Sport: Dynamic steering and throttle.
-- Eco: Balanced steering and efficent throttle.
-- Range: Balanced steering and efficent throttle.
-- Custom: User-defined settings for steering and throttle.
+- Normal: Balanced steering and throttle. - Sport: Dynamic steering and throttle. - Eco: Balanced steering and efficent throttle. - Range: Balanced steering and efficent throttle. - Custom: User-defined settings for steering and throttle.

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Lexus RZ 300e is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 328 mm, while the rear discs are 317 mm.

 ### Regenerative Braking